softius/phlow/docs/concepts.md

 * **Callback**: A callback is a orkflow step that can invoke any [PHP callable](http://php.net/manual/en/language.types.callable.php).

-## Gateways
+## Conditionals
-A gateway denotes forking and merging of workflow paths.
+A conditional denotes forking workflow paths.

-* **Exclusive Node**: Represents alternative flows in a process.
+* **Choice**: Represents alternative flows in a process.
 Only one of the alternative paths can be taken.